JakobMckenna/JakobMckenna.github.io/README.md

 ## FAQS

-1. Why is markdown considered better than a word processor?
+1. Why is Markdown considered better than a word processor?
-Answer: Markdown is considered better than a word processer becuase it is much faster and easier to edit.
+* Answer: Markdown is considered better than a word processer for a few reasons:

+* It is faster than a word processor
+* It is more versitile and can be used over many different systems
+* It allows more freedom but is still very simple

-2. How do I see which Jeykell templates can be used on GitHub pages?
+2. Can all Jeykell templates can be used on GitHub pages?
-Answer: Look at this link to see which templates can be used:
+* Answer: No. Only certain Jekyll themes are set to work with GitHub pages.
+To see which ones you can use, click [here](https://pages.github.com/themes/)